raspberrypilearning/alien-language/en/step_1.md

 ---
 title: What you will learn
 ---
-+ How to use Speech to Text with a pretrained model in Scratch 3
++ How to use the Speech to Text extension in Scratch 3 with a pretrained model
 + How to train a machine learning model to recognise sounds
 + How to use your trained machine learning model in Scratch 3